 Sancho was the first Florida election official to attain national certification in 1996 (Certified Elections Registration Official, the Election Center).
 He is regularly interviewed by national and local media and has presented testimony before the United States Congress, the United States Election Assistance Committee, and the United States Civil Rights Commission.
 In 1998, he co-authored the first national Principles and Standards of Conduct of Elections/Registrations Officials.
 In 2008, the Leon County Supervisor of Elections Office received the National Freedom Award for outstanding innovations in the field of elections.

-Bruce Schneier is an internationally renowned security technologist, called a “security guru” by The Economist.
-He is the author of 14 books — including the New York Times best-seller Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World — as well as hundreds of articles, essays, and academic papers.
+Bruce Schneier is an internationally renowned security technologist, called a “security guru” by the Economist.
+He is the author of 14 books – including the New York Times best-seller Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World – as well as hundreds of articles, essays, and academic papers.
 His influential newsletter “Crypto-Gram” and blog “Schneier on Security” are read by over 250,000 people.
-Schneier is a fellow at the Berkman Center for Internet and Society at Harvard University, a fellow at the Belfer Center at Harvard’s Kennedy School of Government, and a board member of the Electronic Frontier Foundation.
-He is also a special advisor to IBM Security and the Chief Technology Officer of Resilient.
+Schneier is a fellow at the Berkman Klein Center for Internet and Society at Harvard University; a Lecturer in Public Policy at the Harvard Kennedy School; a board member of the Electronic Frontier Foundation, AccessNow, and the Tor <Project; and an advisory board member of EPIC and VerifiedVoting.org.
+He is also a special advisor to IBM Security and the Chief Technology Officer of IBM Resilient.

 Spafford has been working in computing as a student, researcher, consultant and professor for over 30 years.
-Some of his work is at the foundation of current security practice, including intrusion detection, firewalls, and whitelisting.
-His most recent work has been in cyber security policy, forensics, and future threats.
+Some of his past work is at the foundation of current security practice, including intrusion detection, firewalls, and whitelisting.
+His most recent work has been in cyber security policy, forensics, and security philosophy.
 Professor Spafford is a Fellow of the AAAS, ACM, IEEE, (ISC)2, a Distinguished Fellow of the ISSA, and a member of the Cyber Security Hall of Fame — the only person to ever hold all these distinctions.
 In 2012 he was named as one of Purdue’s inaugural Morrill Professors — the university’s highest award for the combination of scholarship, teaching, and service.
+He is a recipient of the National Computer Security Systems Award, a IFIP Kristian Beckman Award, a CRA Distinguished Service Award, an ACM President’s Award, and the (ISC)^2 Harold F. Tipton Award — among others.
 Among many other activities he is the immediate past-chair of the Public Policy Council of ACM (USACM), and is editor-in-chief of the journal Computers & Security.

-Michael Ubell, Software Architect, Berkeley Database Group, Oracle.
+Michael Ubell has retired from a 40 year career developing database and transaction management systems.
 Ubell began his career working on the original Ingres project at the University of California.
-He has served in engineering and management roles at Britton Lee, Digital Equipment Corporation, Illustra and Informix.
+He has served in engineering and management roles at Britton Lee, Digital Equipment Corporation, Illustra, Informix, Oracle and Cloudera.
+Currently he volunteers on open data and gun violence prevention projects in Oakland California.
+He is currently on the leadership team of the OpenOakland Brigade of Code for America.
 He holds a BA in Mathematics and Computer Science from Hampshire College and a MA in Computer Science from the University of California at Berkeley.

 Nancy Wallace is a Maryland Voting Activist affiliated with the Campaign for Verifiable Voting in Maryland.
 Background: Experienced lobbyist and volunteer organizer.
 Wallace has worked for Computer Sciences Corporation (CSC), as supervisor of a team of three software testers handling 12 of the 13 national computer systems which support case adjudication by the US Citizenship and Immigration Service.
 She is also in charge of process compliance, or what the Program Manual terms quality control, for the software development and testing.